midas-isg/epicasemap/README.md

 $ ./do update <VERSION>
 ```

 3. Restart the application.
-See Starting Application.
+See [Starting Application]:#starting-application.